michael2012z/BitBible/markdown/Etheridge/files/Col.md

 11. and in all power be empowered according to the greatness of his glory in all patience and prolongedness of spirit:

-12. and with joy may give thanks to Aloha the Father, who hath fitted us for a portionOr, made us adequate to a portion. of the inheritance of the saints in light,
+12. and with joy may give thanks to Aloha the Father, who hath fitted us for a portion

 13. and hath delivered us from the power of darkness, and brought us into the kingdom of his beloved Son,

 14. in whom we have redemption and the forgiveness of sins:

-15. who is the image of Aloha the unseen,Or, Aloha who is not seen. and the first-born of all the creatures.
+15. who is the image of Aloha the unseen,

 16. And by him was every thing created that is in heaven and in earth; all that is seen, and all that is unseen, whether thrones or dominions, or princes or powers; all things by his hand and through him were created;